Jacob Rehm: Tenure as county treasurer (1861–1865), and second tenure in the police department (1861–1863)

 On March 27, 1861, Rehm was appointed by the newly-established police board as Deputy Superintendent of Police.
 This came after the department had ended the position of City Marshall, but before they had yet to appoint a General Superintendent of Police to be the new head of police.
 This put Rehm as a de facto head of the police force.
 On April 6, the board appointed Cyrus P. Bradley to assist Rehm in supervising the police force.
 They, effectively, jointly headed the police force until April 23, when the board appointed Bradley the General Superintendent of Police.
 Rehm worked with Bradley to create a more effective police force, aiming to create a professional force with a standardized image.
 Together, they introduced physical requirements for all men hired for the force.
 They also reintroduced police uniforms, creating uniforms copied after those of the New York City Metropolitan Police.
 They put into place rules about what facial hair policemen would be permitted to sport.
 Rehm and Bradley also acquired reputations for severely disciplining their men.

-Rehm succeeded Bradley as the General Superintendent of Police, serving from February 20, 1863, until July 3, 1863.

-After this, he became involved with a brewery again.
-In 1865, he founded a brewery baring his name.
+Rehm succeeded Bradley as the general superintendent of police, serving from February 20, 1863, until July 3, 1863.
+After this, he became involved with a brewery again, and founded his own brewery in 1865 which bore his name.

+Third tenure in the police department (1865–1872)

-After William Turtle resigned in November 1865, Rehm was appointed General Superintendent of Police again.
+After William Turtle resigned as general superintendent of police in November 1865, and Rehm was appointed to the position again.
 He served until 1871.
-He was serving on an interim basis from November 1865 until January 13, 1866, when he was appointed permanent General Superintendent of Police.
-During this 1865–1871 tenure, in 1867, a major labor strike occurred in Chicago over demands for an eight-hour day, and Rehm was tasked with keeping the peace.
+He served on an interim basis from November 1865 until January 13, 1866, after which point he was appointed permanently.
+In 1867, a major labor strike occurred in Chicago over demands for an eight-hour day, and Rehm was tasked with keeping the peace.